-Table 2 - Overview of Medical Evaluation Procedures for NASA Astronauts- To be applied at selection and annually thereafter.
+Table 2 - Overview of Medical Evaluation Procedures for NASA Astronauts - To be applied at selection and annually thereafter.

+Overview

-Overview 1.
-Comprehensive medical questionnaire1 2.
-Full aeromedical physical examination 3.
-Special assessments and imaging procedures (as described in Table 6) 4.
+- 1. Comprehensive medical questionnaire1 - 2.
+Full aeromedical physical examination (per FAA guidance or equivalent regulatory body) - 3.
+Special assessments and imaging procedures (as described in Table 6) - 4.
 Laboratory testing (as described in Tables 3, 4, and 5)